hershmire/git-workflow/test-file-3.markdown

 Scot topic change from Eddie #1.

+New topic change 1.

+New topic change 1.

+new topic change 1

+NEW TOPIC CHANGE SKATTWOOD!

 Middleman has the ability to generate pages which do not have a one-to-one relationship with their template files.
 What this means is that you can have a single template which generates multiple files based on variables.
 Here's an example `config.rb` setup: